skytap-proserv/node-skytap/README.md

 })
 ```

 You should make calls using your token, though you can use the password if you so choose.

-To initialize the API, use the `init` static function to obtain an instance of the API code and include your `username` and `token`.
+To obtain a new instance of the API Client, use the `init` static function and include your `username` and `token`.
 ```javascript
 var skytap = Skytap.init({
   username: 'skytap_username',